 That is the part many people still miss.
 Menopause is not a defect, but it is not a trivial milestone either.
 It is a turning point.
 Some women spend years feeling weaker, sleeping badly, gaining abdominal fat, or training less because they assume this is simply the price of ageing.
 It does not have to be.

-If you already read our guides on perimenopause symptoms or menopause and weight gain, this article goes one level deeper: what menopause means for female longevity and where hormone replacement therapy (HRT) fits inside an evidence-based strategy.
+If you already read our guides on perimenopause symptoms, menopause and weight gain or menopause at work, this article goes one level deeper: what menopause means for female longevity and where hormone replacement therapy (HRT) fits inside an evidence-based strategy.

 Menopause does not age you overnight, but it changes the rules